apezio/monero-site-framework/copy/get-started/using.md

 # Support

-Before reading further, it is important to know that there is a large, supportive community that can assist if your run into trouble.
+Before reading further, it is important to know that there is a large supportive community that can assist if your run into trouble.
 If you have questions about anything, no matter how large or small, please see our Hangouts page to find places to ask these questions.

 -	Hangouts